-An examination of civil practice and procedure beginning with the filing of a complaint and extending through discovery, pretrial motions, trial, post-trial motions, and appeal.
-Emphasis is placed on course of action, time limitations, case investigations, purposes of motions, depositions, settlements and dismissals.
-This is a legal specialty course.
-This is a writing enriched course.
-Prerequisite: Introduction to Law or Introduction to Legal Nurse Consultant.
+An examination of civil practice and procedure, beginning with the filing of a complaint and extending through discovery, pretrial motions, trial, post-trial motions, and appeal.
+Emphasis is also placed on course of action, time limitations, case investigations, purposes of motions, depositions, settlements, and dismissals.
+Prerequisite: LEI 101 or 231.

 LEI 206 BUSINESS ORGANIZATIONS (3 S.H.)
-(W)